Zmavli/kibykarni/_posts/2021-09-22-its-good-enough-a-party-game.md

 tags: games
 ---

+{% epigraph "One hundred and forty-three thousand, two hundred and twenty steps. <br> <br>
+It was doable."
+"Worm, Interlude 29" "Wildbow"%}

 I had this idea after a friend and I talked about games and competitiveness.
 The objective of the game is to be the most average person at being average.